markus-johannes-karlsson/iSki/README.md

 # iSki

+!!!
+For people not familiar with Unity, scripts can be found at iSki/Assets/Scripts !!!

 One day (18/05/2018) project by Markus Karlsson.
 First showcase for resumees.
 Made with Unity, written in C#.

 Hit trees for bonus points but watch out for stumps.